MetaMask/SIPs/SIPS/sip-26.md

 - **Account Router**: Native component that forwards signing requests to the appropriate Account Snap or native implementation.

-- **Address Resolution Snaps**: Snaps that implement the `resolveAddress` method to extract the account address from the request object.
+- **Account Address Resolution Snaps**: Snaps that implement the `resolveAddress` method to extract the account address from the request object.

 ### Account Router